isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2021-03-04-Response-Speech-by-2M-Edwin-Tong-to-Adjournment-Motion-Rule-of-Law-Judicial-Review.md

 permalink: /news/parliamentary-speeches/Response-Speech-by-2M-Edwin-Tong-to-Adjournment-Motion-Rule-of-Law-Judicial-Review
 ---

-**I\.
-Introduction**
+**I. Introduction**

+{:start="1"}
-1\.
-Sir, Mr Pillai has spoken about ouster clauses and asked if these could be reviewed.
+1. Sir, Mr Pillai has spoken about ouster clauses and asked if these could be reviewed.

-**II\.
+**II.
 Our Political System**

+{:start="2"}
-2\.
-His speech raises questions about:
+2. His speech raises questions about:

     a.
 The relationship between Parliament, the Judiciary and the Executive.

     b.
 And the respective spheres that they inhabit.

+{:start="3"}
-3\.
-These are important issues.
+3. These are important issues.
 They require a fuller discussion, beyond the time permitted today under the Standing Orders.
 We will set out our position more substantively, on a future occasion.

+{:start="4"}
-4\.
-Sir, as a Government, we have always been clear on our priorities and our focus:
+4. Sir, as a Government, we have always been clear on our priorities and our focus:

    a.
 First, to have strong and effective governance, to get things done.